Aptivi/NitrocidKS/README.md

 ## How to Build

-NOTE: `KS.DotNetSdk.sln` is not ready yet, so builds using .NET SDK are expected to fail.

 This section covers how to build Kernel Simulator on your system.
 Please scroll down to your platform below.

 ### Visual Studio 2017+